roopamgarg/real-time-polling-microservice/README.md

 [Using Clean Architecture for Microservice APIs in Node.js with MongoDB and Express](https://www.youtube.com/watch?v=CnailTcJV_U)

-> In this video we talk about Bob Martin's Clean Architecture model and I will show you how we can apply it to a Microservice built in node.js with MongoDB and Express JS - @arcdev1
+> In this video they talk about Bob Martin's Clean Architecture model and I have apply it to a Microservice built in node.js with MongoDB and Express JS

 ## Features
 * Publish new Poll